-Reactivity to the test may be depressed or suppressed for up to 6 weeks in individuals who are receiving corticosteroids or immunosuppressive agents.12
+Reactivity to the test may be depressed or suppressed in persons who are receiving corticosteroids or immunosuppressive agents.
+(8)

 Additional Tubersol Information

 Report Problems to the Food and Drug Administration